 Nowhere is the saying “life is what happens to you when you’re busy making other plans” more true than in endurance sports.
 For a race like a half-marathon or marathon, you often need to sign up several months in advance just to secure your spot.

 Over those next few months of training (oh, and that little thing called life), myriad obstacles can get in your way, from big projects at work to injury.
-But figuring out when you should take a DNS (did not start), or even a DNF (did not finish) — and when you should grit your teeth and bear it — can be a tough call to make.
+But figuring out when you should take a DNS (did not start), or even a DNF (did not finish) can be a tough call to make — one that pro runner Ryan Hall made at last week’s L.A.
+Marathon, as he felt his lead slipping.
 When emotions ride high and intuition goes out the window, hear what our running experts have to say on whether you should — or shouldn’t — toe the line.

 If You’re Injured